scott45/scott45/README.md

 ### Hi there 👋

+I am passionate about DevOps and Software engineering with Python, with practical experience and abilities both in software development and operations.
+I’m committed to automation, optimization, security, culture, Immediate software delivery and monitoring processes.
+My knowledge about general software programming concepts, testing practices, and deployment principles enables me to reduce the gap between development and operations for an effective software lifecycle model.
 <!--
 **scott45/scott45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.